 But they also say there’s a second great love, the person you will always lose.
 Someone who you were born connected to, so bound together that the chemical forces defy reason.
 But destiny will also prevent you from reaching a happy ending.

 One day you’ll stop trying…You’ll give up your search and seek out the other person.
 But don’t forget: you’ll never go another night without longing for their touch, a kiss, the chance to talk with them one more time.

 You know who I’m talking about because as you read those words, their name came into your head.
 You might have left them behind, tried to end your suffering and find peace (which will come), but there won’t be a single day that you don’t wish they would appear once more to visit you.

 Sometimes it seems that fighting with someone you truly love takes more energy from you than being with someone you simply care for.”

 – Paulo Coelho

 Every now and then, these two types of love match within the same person.
-But typically they are found separately, continuously generating some form of grief.
+But they generally come separately, constantly causing some form of grief.
 Both kinds of love are essential to life itself, and you should be thankful for the ability to feel so deeply.

-You can’t impose your will on your red thread.
-Even your own ignorance cannot sever it because while it may be invisible to you, it still directs many of your steps in life.
+You can’t impose your will on the red thread.
+Even your own ignorance can’t sever it.
+It may be invisible to you, but it still directs many of your steps in life.

 The appearance of the “red thread of love” symbolizes the before and after of your life, and it’s something that you’ll find will forever alter your existence and your conception of love itself.

-Sometimes coincidences are so strong that they cannot happen only by chance.
-Everyone’s heart on this planet is interwoven in some way with another in eternal love.
+Sometimes coincidences are so strong that they can’t simply happen by chance.
+Everyone single person on this planet has a heart interwoven in some way with another person in eternal love.